Artezio/ART-GDL/QUICKSTART.md

 Set the project main directory and run:
 `mvn clean install`

-# Step 3a.
+# Step 3.
 Run with Maven
 Set subdirectory **example-billling-adaptor** and run:

 `mvn spring-boot:run`

-# Step 3b.
-Run with pure Java
-`java -jar example-billing-adaptor-1.0.0.war`

 # Step 4.
 View the example console
 Use your browser and open <http://localhost:8088/>